biglovisa/creact/README.md

 <br>

-In `handleUpdate()` in the `Body` component we need to swap out the old object with the new one - and make an Ajax call to update the database.
+In `handleEdit()` in the `Body` component we need to swap out the old object with the new one - and make an Ajax call to update the database.

 <br>

 ```
-handleUpdate(skill) {
+handleEdit(skill) {
   $.ajax({
     url: `/api/v1/skills/${skill.id}`,
     type: 'PUT',